 An Ethical Will is a statement of the values, beliefs, thoughts, lessons, dreams and/or memories that you would like to leave to those you love and to future generations.
-An Ethical Will is a complement to the legal estate planning documents by which you hand on your material possessions.
-It is not a legal document (and should be carefully checked to be sure it does not contradict your legal estate planning documents).
+An Ethical Will complements the legal estate planning documents by which you pass on your material possessions.
+It is not a legal document (and must be carefully checked to be sure it does not contradict your legal estate planning documents).
 In recent years, estate planning professionals have become increasingly aware that it is not enough to provide for transmission of the tangible estate.
 Each person also has an “intangible estate,” amassed from the experience of a lifetime, which can be of great value to their future heirs.

 What Can An Ethical Will Do?

 An Ethical Will is an opportunity to state your values and beliefs about the things that have been important in your life, such as religion or spirituality, family, money, work, and environment.
 It can help to explain the provisions of your legal will (charitable bequests, disposition of assets, distribution of heirlooms).
 The process of writing an Ethical Will can help you to think about what is meaningful to you and how you would like to be remembered.
 It can help your family members to understand your wishes and to feel your continuing presence in their lives.
 It can strengthen the continuity between generations.

 Your Ethical Will can be not only an estate planning document but a life planning document, a tool for taking stock and moving on.
 Like your legal Will, your Ethical Will can be updated at any time.

 What Form Can My Ethical Will Take?